alisw/AliPhysics/MUON/READMEeve.txt

 <pre></pre>
 -# Leave the cursor on a track to pop-up its characteristics

+\section eve_s3 The simplified "gentle" geometry for the event display

+Execute from aliroot the macro MUONGenerateGentleGeometry.C and place the resulting file in EVE/alice-data.
+This file is used by the macro geom_gentle_muon.C from EVE/alice-macros.

 This chapter is defined in the READMEeve.txt file.

 */